1. What are the primary options for foreign investors who want to set up business and legal presence in Qatar?

 2. What is the corporate tax rate in Qatar?

-3. When should I register my business with General Tax Authority (GTA) Dhareeba portal ?
+3. When should I register my business with General Tax Authority (GTA) Dhareeba portal?

-5. When should I file tax returns?
+4. When should I file tax returns?

-6. What if I fail to file tax returns?
+5. What if I fail to file tax returns?

-7. When should I pay tax due?
+6. When should I pay tax due?

 The taxpayer shall pay the tax due on the same day of filing the return.
+Not more than Four months from the end of the accounting period.

-8. What if I fail to pay the tax due?
+7. What if I fail to pay the tax due?

-9. Who are required to submit audited financial statements?
+8. Who are required to submit audited financial statements?

 If the business is wholly or partially foreign-owned, then it is required to submit audited financial statements signed by a locally registered auditor with the tax declaration to the GTA, if: